julian-urbano/sigir2016-correlation/README.md

       title = {{Toward Estimating the Rank Correlation between the Test Collection Results and the True System Performance}}, year = {2016}
     }

+> This work was supported by a Juan de la Cierva postdoctoral fellowship, and grants TIN2015-70816-R and MDM-2015-0502 from the Spanish Government.